 P.E.O.
-Hall (1939), first building erected after Cottey was accepted as a gift by the P.E.O.
+Hall (1939), the first building erected after Cottey was accepted as a gift by the P.E.O.
 Sisterhood in 1927.
 Approximately 100 students live in ten suites: Arkansas, California-Gardner, California-Remy, Illinois, Iowa, Minnesota, Missouri, Oregon, Pope, and Yellowstone.

 Reeves Hall (1949), named for Winona Evans Reeves.
 Approximately 100 students live in ten suites: California-Weller, Kansas, Michigan, Nebraska, New Mexico, Ohio, Rubie, Seaboard, Texas, and Washington.
-This facility is air-conditioned.

 Robertson Hall (1959), named for Elizabeth Robertson.
 The Bessie Raney Dining Room is on the lower level.
-Robertson Hall houses approximately 150 students in 14 suites: Arizona, Colorado-Minear, Colorado-Thompson, Dakota, Florida, Indiana, Louisiana, Oklahoma, Rosemary-Alumna, Santa Barbara, Southeastern, Hilding, Wheatlake, and Wisconsin.
-This facility is partially accessible to individuals with physical mobility disabilities and is air-conditioned.
+Robertson Hall houses approximately 150 students in 14 suites: Arizona, Colorado-Minear, Colorado-Thompson, Dakota, Florida, Indiana, Louisiana, Oklahoma, Rosemary-Alumna, Santa Barbara, Southeastern, Hillding, Wheatlake, and Wisconsin.
+This facility is partially accessible to individuals with physical mobility disabilities.

 The Townhomes, acquired by Cottey in 2020, provide housing options for junior and senior students or students over the age of 21.

 This housing option offers upper-class students the opportunity to experience autonomy while still living on campus.
 Each Townhome is fully furnished with a kitchen, living room, bath, double and single bedrooms.
-Each Townhome may house three or four students.
+Each Townhome houses three or four students.

-The Helen and George Washburn Center for Women's Leadership, acquired in 1998, is located just south of the campus at 400 S. College.
+The Helen and George Washburn Center for Women's Leadership, acquired in 1998, is located south of Hinkhouse Center at 400 S. College.
 The beautiful home and grounds are used to host campus retreats, seminars, and to house visiting faculty.
 It is also home to the Serenbetz Institute for Women's Leadership, Social Responsibility, and Global Awareness.